kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_azure.md

 5. Assign IAM role: Assign an [Access Control (IAM) role](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition) to the storage account.

-## Permissions and access control

-Kedro-Viz does not manage permissions or access control.
-Azure manages all permissions and access control.
-As a user, you have the choice to allow anyone to view your project or restrict access to specific IP addresses, users, or groups.

-You can control who can view your visualisation using [attribute-based access control](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-auth-abac).
-See the official Azure documentation for more information.

 ```{note}
 Kedro-Viz uses Gen2 filesystem protocol `abfs` to write files on AzureBlobStorage.